epigen/mixscape_seurat/README.md

-# mixscape_seurat
+# scCRISPR-seq Perturbation Analysis Snakemake Workflow powered by Seurat's Mixscape
-A Snakemake workflow for performing perturbation analyses of (multimodal) sc/snRNA-seq data powered by the R package Seurat's method Mixscape.
+A Snakemake workflow for performing perturbation analyses of (multimodal) CRISPRS screens with sc/snRNA-seq read-out powered by the R package Seurat's method Mixscape.